Find Affordable College Courses

 Criminal Justice majors at UNT take out an average of $21,698 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $215.

-Full Criminal Justice & Corrections at University of North Texas Report
+Read full report on Criminal Justice & Corrections at University of North Texas

-With a ranking of #6, The University of Texas at El Paso did quite well on this year’s most popular schools for criminal justice and corrections students working on their bachelor’s degree.
-UTEP is a very large public school located in the city of El Paso.
+The University of Texas at El Paso did quite well in this year’s ranking of the most popular places for criminal justice and corrections students to get a bachelor’s degree.
+It came in at #6 on the list.
+UTEP is a very large public school located in the large city of El Paso.

 Women make up 58% of the criminal justice majors at the school.